gwythyr/typeorm-transactional-decorator/README.md

 ### Acknowledgements

-- [TypeORM](https://typeorm.io/) - The ORM that inspired this project
+- [typerom-transactional](https://www.npmjs.com/package/typeorm-transactional) - The package that inspired this project